 How to Serve Your Instant Pot Bolognese

 I used real deal pappardelle in the photos you see in this post.
 The tube-shaped pastas like rigatoni and penne also go great with a bolognese.
-And if you wanted to get crazy, you could use this bolognese in a recipe like my healthier beef cannelloni or make Italian-style air fryer stuffed peppers.
+And if you wanted to get crazy, you could use this bolognese in a recipe like my healthier beef cannelloni or mix it with some rice or cauliflower rice like my low carb Italian stuffed peppers.
+My air fryer stuffed peppers would work as well.

 For a lower carb pasta, you could use something like the Carba-Nada fettuccine I used for my creamy sausage and mushroom pasta or chickpea pasta like in my chicken sausage pasta.
 Or you could use your meat sauce to make something like my low carb lasagna with Palmini (hearts of palm) lasagna sheets.
 I’ve also used hearts of palm linguine for things like low carb pasta carbonara in case you wanted a linguine bolognese.

 One of our favorite Austin food trucks, Il Saporis, serves an amazing gnocchi bolognese that I had to copy with cauliflower gnocchi.
 You can prepare the cauliflower gnocchi on its own in a pan and add the bolognese after.
 Or for an even easier prep method, check out my garlic parmesan air fryer cauliflower gnocchi recipe.